Skip to content

 Raw memory preserves the full interaction or behavior record.
 It is the evidence layer.
 It should be used for recent context, exact recall, and verification after processed memory has identified a relevant region.

-Processed memory is created from raw memory through summarization, structuring, tagging, and vectorization.
+Processed memory is created from raw memory through summarization, structuring, tagging, graph projection, and vectorization.
 It supports day-to-day retrieval and long-term reasoning.

 Processed memory must retain references to raw memory and source events.
 The system should not keep summaries while losing the evidence behind them.